 Qualifications and Eligibility

-- Fellowship recipients must be U.S. citizens
+- Applicant must be a U.S. citizen

 - Applicant’s ability to carry out the proposed research/field experience